Ptolemy2002/react-proxy-context/README.md

 #### Parameters
 - `contextClass` (`ProxyContext<T>`): The context class that was created using `createProxyContext`.
 - `deps` (`Dependency<T>[] | null`): An array of dependencies to listen to.
 If any of these properties on the context change, the hook will re-render.
 If this is falsy, any mutation will trigger a re-render.
+If a dependency is an array, it represents a nested property dependency.
 You can also specify a function that returns a boolean to determine whether to re-render.
-If this is null, the hook will re-render on any mutation.
 By default, this is an empty array.
 - `onChangeProp` (`OnChangePropCallback<T> | undefined`): A function that is called whenever a property of the context is changed.
 The first parameter is the property that was changed, the second parameter is the current value of the property, and the third parameter is the previous value of the property.
 This is useful for listening to changes in the provider's parent component.
 - `onChangeReinit` (`OnChangeReinitCallback<T> | undefined`): A function that is called whenever the context is reinitialized.
 The first parameter is the current value of the context, and the second parameter is the previous value of the context.
 This is useful for listening to changes in the provider's parent component.
 - `listenReinit` (`boolean`): Whether to listen to full reassignments of the context.
 If this is true, the hook will re-render whenever the context is reinitialized.
 By default, this is true.